 Dental prescription drugs are those prescribed by a dentist for the treatment of a dental inflammation or infection.
 The prescription drugs must be proven to be effective for the condition and recognised by the pharmaceutical regulator in a given country.
-This does not include mouthwashes, fluoride products, antiseptic gels and toothpastes.
+They do not include mouthwashes, fluoride products, antiseptic gels and toothpastes.

 03. Dental surgery

 Dental surgery includes the surgical extraction of teeth, as well as other tooth related surgical procedures such as apicoectomy and dental prescription drugs.
-All investigative procedures necessary to establish the need for dental surgery such as laboratory tests, X-rays, CT scans and MRI(s) are included under this benefit.
-Dental surgery does not cover any surgical treatment that is related to dental implants.
+All investigative procedures that establish the need for dental surgery such as laboratory tests, X-rays, CT scans and MRI(s) are included under this benefit.
+Dental surgery does not cover surgical treatment that relates to dental implants.

 Periodontics refers to dental treatment related to gum disease.

-- Medical report issued by the specialist, stating the diagnosis (type of malocclusion) and a description of the patient’s symptoms caused by the orthodontic problem
+- A medical report issued by the specialist, stating the diagnosis (type of malocclusion) and a description of your symptoms caused by the orthodontic problem.

-- Treatment plan indicating the estimated treatment duration, estimated cost and type/material of the appliance used
+- A treatment plan showing the estimated duration and cost of the treatment and the type/material of the appliance used.

-- Photographs of both jaws clearly showing dentition prior to treatment
+- Photographs of both jaws clearly showing dentition before the treatment.

-Please note that we will only cover orthodontic treatment where the standard metallic braces and/or standard removable appliances are used.
-Cosmetic appliances such as lingual braces and invisible aligners are covered up to the cost of metallic braces, subject to the “Orthodontic treatment and dental prostheses” benefit limit.
+We will only cover the cost of standard metallic braces and/or standard removable appliances.
+However, we’ll cover cosmetic appliances such as lingual braces and invisible aligners up to the cost of metallic braces, subject to the “Orthodontic treatment and dental prostheses” benefit limit.

 In summary, the “Orthodontics” benefit covers: